Direct images, fields of Hilbert spaces, and geometric quantization

 It may seem futile to consider completely general $Y\to S$ and $E$, as the spaces $H_s$ in general will not form a bundle and in fact will not have any extra structure at all.
 Still, certain constructions are always possible, and it is only this generality that guarantees that the constructions to be performed are natural.
 In favorable cases the constructions lead to what we call smooth and analytic fields of Hilbert spaces.
 These fields are analogous to Hermitian Hilbert bundles with a connection, but the notion is quite a bit weaker.
 Part I of the paper is devoted to fields of Hilbert spaces; the main results (Theorems 2.3.2, 2.4.2, 5.1.3 and Corollaries 2.3.3, 2.4.3) say that if an analytic field of Hilbert spaces has zero, resp.~central, curvature, then it is equivalent to a Hermitian Hilbert bundle with a flat, resp.~projectively flat, connection.
 In Part II we turn to the direct image problem and discuss the constructions that, in favorable cases, endow the direct image with the structure of a smooth field of Hilbert spaces.
 We also provide criteria for this to happen, and express the curvature of the field in terms of the geometry of $Y$ and $E$.
 Finally, in Part III we test the general results obtained so far against geometric quantization of a compact Riemannian manifold $M$, when quantization is based on so called adapted K\"ahler structures.
-The scheme leads to a direct image problem, and in some, very symmetric cases it turns out that the direct image is a flat analytic field of Hilbert spaces; cf.~Theorems 11.1.1 and 11.3.1.
-Hence parallel transport provides the natural identification of the quantum Hilbert spaces corresponding to different K\"ahler structures.
-In many other cases it is not known whether the criteria in Part II are met, and it is not known if the direct image is a smooth field of Hilbert spaces.
-Finally, in yet other cases the direct image is an analytic field of Hilbert spaces, but the curvature is not zero (nor a multiple of the identity), see subsection 11.4 and Theorem 12.1.1.
-This suggests that while for very symmetric $M$ the original prescription of Kostant and Souriau---perhaps amended with the half--form correction---does achieve uniqueness of quantization, for less symmetric $M$ further corrections are to be made.
+This fits with the general philosophy in [ADW, p.
+801], because the adapted ones are the K\"ahler structures that are compatible with the symmetries of $TM$ (generated by the geodesic flow and fiberwise dilations).
+The scheme leads to a direct image problem.
+In many cases the direct image is an analytic field of Hilbert spaces, cf. Corollary 10.5.2 and Theorem 11.1.1, and in some cases, namely for group manifolds, the field is even flat, cf.~Theorem 11.3.1; hence parallel transport provides the natural identification of the quantum Hilbert spaces corresponding to different K\"ahler structures.
+However, there are also $M$ for which the curvature of the direct image is not zero (nor a multiple of the identity), see subsection 11.4 and Theorem 12.1.1.
+This perhaps suggests that while for very symmetric $M$ the original prescription of Kostant and Souriau---amended with the half--form correction---does achieve uniqueness of quantization, for less symmetric $M$ further corrections are to be made.
 What these corrections should be we do not know.
 However, in 12.2 we apply the test of uniqueness to distinguish between two methods of quantization in the presence of symmetries.
 Suppose a mechanical system $\Sigma$ admits a group $G$ of symmetries.
 Factoring out the symmetries on the classical level means passing to the quotient of the configuration space by $G$, or more generally, to the Marsden--Weinstein reduction of the phase space.
 Factoring out the symmetries in geometric quantization can be achieved in two ways, though:\ either by quantizing the classical quotient, or by first quantizing $\Sigma$ and then in the resulting Hilbert space passing to the subspace of vectors fixed by $G$.
 In subsection 12.2 we give examples where the second method achieves uniqueness while the first fails to do so; this suggests that the second method is preferred.